Instant Pot Won’t Come to Pressure

 Instant pot not building pressure because of lack of liquid.

 The very first thing you need to do is make sure you put enough liquid in your pressure cooker.
 Instant Pots use steam to cook your food, and steam is created from liquid.
 As the liquid circulates in your Instant Pot and steam is created, it begins to create pressure.
 Thus, if there is not enough liquid, you will not have pressure.

-As a rule of thumb, you should always put at least 1-cup of liquid into your pressure cooker.
-However, I have found that putting at least 2-cups I rarely have a pressure problem or burn notice.
-So, if your pot won’t pressurize, try adding ½ to 1 cup more water.
+As a rule of thumb, you should always put at least 1-cup of water into your pressure cooker.
+However, I have found that after putting in at least 2-cups of water, I rarely have a pressure problem or burn notice.
+So, if your pot won’t pressurize, try adding ½ to 1 cups of water.